teuton-software/teuton/docs/learn/example-02-config.md

 * **get** keyword is used to read params from configuracion file.
 It's posible personalize tests with diferent values for every case.

-> NOTE: In this example, localhost's OS must be GNU/Linux (any other compatible OS) because the command used is `id david`.
+> NOTE: In this example, we assume GNU/Linux as localhost's OS.

 ## Main execution block